evmts/tevm-monorepo/apps/tevm/src/content/docs/guides/quick-start.md

 # Tevm Quick Start Guide

-This guide uses the basic functionality of Tevm
+After going through this guide you will understand the basic functionality of Tevm.

 ## Quickest start

-If you prefer to dive in to a batteries included project use the Tevm cli to initialize a project
+If you already have used Tevm and prefer to dive in to a batteries included project use the [Tevm cli](./cli.md) to initialize a project

 ```bash
 npx tevm create my-app